The Unforgiving Sky

 The 2/75th Ranger Battalion was running a low-level night jump during a training mission in Ft.
 Chaffee, Arkansas, and Sgt.
 Larry Swenson wasn’t happy that winds were 36 knots at altitude, but being aggravated and complaining were two different things.
 Rangers jumped in every condition imaginable because training had to reflect real-world scenarios as closely as possible.
 There was no reason to complain about any task the Rangers were told to perform because they had volunteered to be there.
 Missions needed to be accomplished, and complaining didn’t do any good anyway.

 Everyone had already hooked up their static lines to the overhead cables and shuffled toward the doors of the C130.
 They would be shotgunning out of the plane from 800 feet, which means when they got the green light, jumpers would be exiting both doors simultaneously.
-Theoretically, each jump was supposed to be staggered, but this never really happened, and although the jumpers carried reserve parachutes, they were exiting from such a low altitude that the reserves wouldn’t serve much of a purpose if something went wrong so close to the ground.
+Each jump was supposed to be staggered, but this never really happened, and although the jumpers carried reserve parachutes, they were exiting from such a low altitude that the reserves wouldn’t serve much of a purpose if something went wrong so close to the ground.

 Larry looked to his left and saw two privates from 1st Battalion straight across from him, newbie jumpers.
 This was a regimental jump, a coordinated exercise involving three battalions, which meant Larry hadn’t been able to surround himself with his own team leaders, Crandall and Jacobs, the ones he had trained, due to logistical issues.
 Larry knew as well as anyone that every so often, inexperienced jumpers caused problems in the air with other jumpers due to nervousness and poor technique.
 Larry pushed this to the back of his mind and concentrated on his own performance.